2020 Hong Kong national security law: Provisions

 Other specific offences are laid out in the law, such as the damage of transport facilities being considered a terrorism offence.
 Article 29 of the law criminalises "inciting hatred of the central government and Hong Kong's regional government".
 This also seems to cover written works: on 5 July, at least nine books about democracy were made unavailable in Hong Kong as they were removed or reviewed for violating the law.
 Article 38 details how foreign nationals committing acts outside of Hong Kong and China are criminally liable under the law, and that such foreigners could be arrested upon arrival in Hong Kong.
 Anyone found guilty under the law will be barred from public office for life.
 In respect to China taking control and extraditing suspects, Al Jazeera reported that: "The full text of the law gave three scenarios when China might take over a prosecution: complicated foreign interference cases, 'very serious' cases and when national security faces 'serious and realistic threats'."
 The law further explains that the action does not need to be violent, and that the minimum sentence in such cases will be 10 years.
 Emily Feng wrote for NPR that, because of this power, China was effectively installing "an extreme version" of the failed 2019 Hong Kong extradition bill.

 As part of the Chinese security presence in Hong Kong, the law provides for the establishment of the Office for Safeguarding National Security of the CPG in the HKSAR, a bureau exempt from Hong Kong jurisdiction that can, if the Central People's Government of the PRC chooses to grant it jurisdiction, prosecute cases under the Criminal Procedure Law of the People's Republic of China.
 On 3 July 2020, Zheng Yanxiong was appointed head of the bureau.
 Zheng is considered to have strong nationalist views on national security, including a dislike for media.
 On 6 July 2020 the Hong Kong government published the Implementation Rules for Article 43.
-The rules enable Hong Kong police officers to conduct searches at private properties without a warrant, restrict suspects' movements, freeze their assets and intercept communications.
+The rules enable the Hong Kong Police Force to conduct searches at private properties without a warrant, restrict suspects' movements, freeze their assets and intercept communications.
 The police can also require publishers, hosting providers and internet service providers to remove, or block or restrict access to, content that the police think is likely to constitute an offence under the national security law.
 If the providers do not co-operate immediately the police can seize equipment and remove the content themselves.